 The Cascading Shortage

 This is mainly because the aged varieties take years in their preparation.
 For instance, the Hibiki 12, 17 and 21 are actually these many years old.
 But the demand for them wasn’t so high these many years back.
-The producers then did not store enough of them in their ageing warehouses.
+The producers then did not store enough of them in their aging warehouses.

 Hence, the aged stocks of whiskey today are exceedingly constrained.
 According to the Nikkei Asian Review, Japanese whiskey has become an investment for people, who buy them at the current prices, hoping to sell them for higher prices in the future.